Ace1928/type_forge/docs/autoapi/type_forge/forge/type_forge/index.rst

    Creates clean registries for types and validators that will be populated through the register_type and add_validator methods, establishing the foundation for dynamic type operations.

-   .. py:method:: add_validator(validator)

-      Add a validator to the type forging process.

-      Appends a validator to the internal list of validators that will be applied during validation operations.
-This method implements the builder pattern for constructing validation chains.

-      :param validator: An instance of a validator
-      :type validator: BaseValidator

-      :raises TypeError: If validator is not an instance of BaseValidator

    .. py:method:: assert_type(value: object, expected_type: Type[type_forge.typing.definitions.R], message: Optional[type_forge.typing.definitions.ErrorMessage] = None) -> type_forge.typing.definitions.R